-The statute of limitations in Virginia determines how long you have to take legal action against the party responsible for your injury.
+The statute of limitations in Virginia is the law that determines how long you have to take legal action against the party responsible for your injury.
 As the victim, you generally have a two-year window to file a personal injury lawsuit.
 However, this deadline can change depending on the details of your case.

 To learn exactly how much time you have to file a claim, consult an experienced personal injury lawyer in Virginia.
-I, Ed Atkinson, treat all cases with urgency and care.
-Don’t let time slip away; call me today to protect your right to seek maximum compensation.
+Don’t let time slip away; call today to protect your right to seek maximum compensation.

 What Is the Statute of Limitations?

-The specific limitations vary depending on the type of case and the circumstances of your accident.
-As an experienced personal injury attorney serving Virginia, I can review your claim to determine what deadline applies to your claim.
+The applicable limitation period changes depending on the type of case and the circumstances of your accident.
+As an experienced personal injury attorney serving Virginia, I can review your claim to determine what deadline applies.

-The Code of Virginia § 8.01-243 generally sets a two-year time frame for personal injury cases.
+The Code of Virginia § 8.01-243 generally sets a two-year limit for personal injury cases.
 This means that you can file a lawsuit against the responsible party within two years after the accident occurred.

-The two-year deadline applies to most types of accidents that fall under personal injury law, including:
+The two-year limitations period applies to most types of accidents that fall under personal injury law, including:

 - Car accidents